ngshiheng/six-percent/README.md

 # Six Percent :money_with_wings:

 This bot helps user to automatically purchase ASNB Fixed Price UT units.
-The bot will trigger the user to proceed to make payment if the purchase attempt is successful.
+User shall proceed to make their own payment if there is a successful purchase attempt.

-Currently this bot supports up to 3 fixed price unit trust:
+Currently, this bot supports up to 3 fixed price unit trust:

 - ASM (Malaysia)
 - ASM2 (Wawasan)